Teams, tales and tips – a guide to the local game

 Ironically, the tragedy coincided with the best period in Galician football history.
 Celta gained their highest league place in modern times, fourth, and made the Champions League.
 La Coruña had just brought the Spanish title to Galicia for the first and only time.
 Even little Santiago de Compostela had just enjoyed a four-season spell in the top flight.

-Today, Celta, promoted in 2012, have been joined by La Coruña in La Liga.
-In the Segunda are fellow Galicians Club Deportivo Lugo, for whom 2014-15 represents a third season in the second flight.
+Celta, promoted in 2012, were later joined by La Coruña in La Liga.
+Promoted to the Segunda that year were fellow Galicians Club Deportivo Lugo, who have managed to stay there since – sometimes only just.

 The nearest to the stadium is the four-star Hespería Vigo, halfway between the ground and the bus stop for the airport at Plaza América.
 Fashionably renovated in 2009, the 126-room Hotel Coia de Vigo is also convenient for both stadium and airport.